TanishaKathpal/DevConnect/README.md

 #  DevConnect

 DevConnect is a modern React application designed to help users add, view, search, and manage developer contacts.
-It's a lightweight developer directory where you can store names, GitHub links, skills, and other relevant information — all stored locally in your browser.
+It's a lightweight developer directory where you can store names, GitHub links, skills, and other relevant information —all stored locally in your browser.

 ##  Live Demo